VentsislavMonev/Program-Languages-Hangman/README.md

 - Handling on-screen **keyboard interactions** and letter locking.
 - Structuring a small game using modular React components.
 - Improving UX with **status indicators**.
+- Implementing **internationalization** with language toggle functionality.
+- Building **responsive layouts** that adapt to different screen sizes.

 ---